ExCL-Docs/excl-user-docs/quick-start-guides/conda-and-spack-installation.md

 {% hint style="danger" %}
 With recent changes to the Conda license, we are unable to use the default conda channel without a paid license.
 You are still able to use conda/miniconda with the `conda-forge` repository, but you must change it from using the `default` repository.
 See [Transitioning from defaults | conda-forge | community-driven packaging for conda](https://conda-forge.org/docs/user/transitioning_from_defaults/) and [Saying Goodbye to Anaconda?.
 Finding a replacement for Conda | by Robert McDermott | Medium](https://robert-mcdermott.medium.com/saying-goodbye-to-anaconda-91c18ddf89bb) for some additional information.
 The recommend approach is now to use [venv](https://docs.python.org/3/library/venv.html), [uv](https://docs.astral.sh/uv/), or [Pixi](https://pixi.sh/latest/) for managing python environments.
 These approaches work better and avoid the license issues.
 See also [Python | ExCL User Docs](https://docs.excl.ornl.gov/quick-start-guides/python) for more information on how to get started with Python.
 {% endhint %}

-{% hint style="info" %}
-Instead of installing Anaconda yourself, you can use the anaconda already installed as a module.
-To load the module, use `module load anaconda3` .
-{% endhint %}

 See the [Conda Docs](https://docs.conda.io/en/latest/miniconda.html#linux-installers) for the latest installation instructions.
 I install Miniconda instead of Anaconda since I do not require the 3GB of included packages that come with Anaconda and I will be installing my own packages anyways.